A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Symbolic and Logical Data

 In MetaMath, the answer augmentation stage uses rejection sampling.
-In this process, diverse reasoning paths are generated and only those yielding correct answers are retained.
-This method ensures validity through answer level verification \citep{yu2024metamath}.
+In this process, diverse reasoning paths are generated, and only those yielding correct answers are retained.
+This method ensures validity through answer-level verification \citep{yu2024metamath}.

 In OpenMathInstruct-1, solutions are represented in a code interpreter style format.
 Correctness is enforced by keeping only solutions that lead to the ground truth answer.
 The paper also uses training set coverage measured as pass at k.
 This metric identifies whether any of k sampled solutions reaches the ground truth \citep{toshniwal2024openmathinstruct}.